Australia’s Other Royal Visitor – Princess Birgitta

 On Friday morning, the Princess was guest of honour at a brunch held at the Burnt House restaurant in Mosman, hosted by the SACC.
 The brunch was described by the SACC President Malcolm Bush as a chance for “Swedish women who live in Sydney to meet and mingle with the princess.”
 Princess Birgitta continued with her clothing theme of beige and pale-toned colours for the brunch, wearing a wrap-around top.

 Saturday was a private day for Princess Birgitta, taking a helicopter ride along New South Wales’ central coast.
-She departs from Sydney, destined possibly for South Africa where she will be competing in a golf tournament in the coming week, today, October 23rd.Filed under German Royals, Swedish Royals
+She departs from Sydney, destined possibly for South Africa where she will be competing in a golf tournament in the coming week, today, October 23rd.Filed under Germany, Sweden

-Tagged Anniversary, Australia, Hohenzollern, Official Visit, Princess Birgitta, Sport.
+Tagged Anniversary, Australia, House of Hohenzollern, Official Visit, Princess Birgitta of Sweden, Sport.